 This scarcity doesn’t just apply to standard parts, however.
 As far back as 1987, the United Nations signed a treaty indicating that the involved countries should begin to phase out substances that are known to deplete the ozone layer.
 What does that mean for your air conditioner?

 Over the years since then, certain refrigerants have been phased out of popular use, meaning that if your air conditioner still uses them they will be impossible to source.
-The process has also been ongoing since 1987, meaning that air conditioners installed brand new even in 2010 could be using environmentally harmful and phased out refrigerants.
+The process has also been ongoing since 1987, meaning that air conditioners installed brand new even in 2010 are likely using environmentally harmful and as of 2021, the most recent ban of the phased-out refrigerant, R22.
 Even the currently accepted refrigerants are always being reexamined for environmental impact.
+Read more in our article, ‘Is There an Eco-Friendly Air Conditioner?’

 If your system is over fifteen years old, it might be worth the investment to avoid the investment of one or multiple repairs.
 Between the difficulty finding reliable service and parts, and the havoc that damage could wreak on a unit without the modern technology to handle it, your budget might be better served with a new system.